 While it can be confusing, it only has to be as complicated as you want it to be.

-The easiest way to invest is by putting your money in a low fee index fund and just letting it grow with the market.
+But the easiest way is to just put your money in a low fee index fund and just let it grow with the market.

 It is very reasonable to expect a 6% return on investment from an index fund over the long term, so if inflation stays at 2-3% you are actually making real money every year!